 What can I use to seal a head gasket leak?

-If you notice water coming through your head gasket, it’s important to clean the area around the leak and apply a sealer to both the gasket and any threads that may be damaged.
+If you notice water coming through your head gasket, it’s essential to clean the area around the leak and apply a sealer to both the gasket and any threads that may be damaged.

 Once the sealant is dry, replace your head gasket if necessary.
-Always make sure to follow manufacturer instructions when applying sealants so you don’t end up with a worse problem instead of fixing what already exists.
+Always follow manufacturer instructions when applying sealants so you don’t have a worse problem instead of fixing what already exists.

 Is it hard to change the head gasket?

-When it comes time to replace your head gasket, you’ll need to take the car apart and clean it thoroughly.
-Make sure you have the right tools for the job it can be a difficult process if done incorrectly.
+When replacing your head gasket, you must take the car apart and clean it thoroughly.
+Make sure you have the right tools for the job.
+It can be a complicated process if done incorrectly.

 Disassembly may take hours or even days, so plan accordingly.
 Reassembly is often more involved than replacing the gasket itself-be prepared for that as well.
 Unless you’re an experienced mechanic, do not attempt this at home.